abhijit-mazumdar/GeoQuiz/README.md

 # GeoQuiz
-Simple True/False quiz Android app that shows Toast
+A True/False quiz about geography that gives an option to cheat!
+From the Big Nerd Ranch Android book.